Noel Fisher’s Return To ‘Shameless’ Was Announced A Month Ago & Fans Are Still Raving

 In less than two hours, the snapshot has accumulated over 9,000 likes and over 100 comments.

-Shameless fans have not held back from flooding the comments of his other recently Instagram posts as well.
+Shameless fans have not held back from flooding the comments of his other recent Instagram posts as well.

 @noel_fisher super excited your returning to @SHO_Shameless!